SEED-platform/seed/docs/source/kubernetes_deployment.rst

 Helm
 ^^^^
-Helm organizes all of your kubernetes deployement, service, and volume yml files into "charts" that can be deployed, managed, and published with simple commands.
+Helm organizes all of your Kubernetes deployment, service, and volume yml files into "charts" that can be deployed, managed, and published with simple commands.
 To install Helm:

 * `Windows`_